zBritva/3DBarChart/readme.md

 Where visual puts the first category at X axis and the second category at Y axis.

-The value of group determines height of bar
+The value of group determines height of bar.

+Roadmap:

+* Implement labels as sprite of text
+* Draw axises grids
+* Save camera position
+* Added PBI tooltips

 License: MIT